namedwebsockets/networkwebsockets/README.md

 * To establish low latency local network multiplayer signalling channels for games.
 * To enable collaborative editing, sharing and other forms of communication between different web pages and applications on a local device or a local network.

-A web page or application can create a new Network Web Socket by choosing an appropriate *channel name* (any alphanumeric name) via any of the available [Network Web Socket interfaces](#network-web-socket-interfaces).
-When other web pages or applications create their own Network Web Socket connection with the same *channel name* they will join the matching Network Web Socket broadcast network.
+A web page or application can create a new Network Web Socket by choosing a *channel name* (any alphanumeric name) via any of the available [Network Web Socket interfaces](#network-web-socket-interfaces).
+When other peers join the same *channel name* then they will join all other peers in the same Network Web Socket broadcast network.

-You can read more about the network-level security used by Network Web Sockets on [this wiki page](https://github.com/namedwebsockets/networkwebsockets/wiki/Introduction-to-Secure-DNS-based-Service-Discovery-\(DNS-SSD\)).
+You can read more about the secure discovery process and proxy-to-proxy encryption used by Network Web Sockets on [this wiki page](https://github.com/namedwebsockets/networkwebsockets/wiki/Introduction-to-Secure-DNS-based-Service-Discovery-\(DNS-SSD\)).

 ### Getting started